box-community/box-python-gen-workshop/workshops/collaboration/collaboration.md

     # return collaboration if user is already a collaborator
     except APIException as err:
         if err.status == 400 and err.code == "user_already_collaborator":
-            # User is already a collaborator
+            # User is already a collaborator let's update the role
             collaborations = (
                 client.list_collaborations.get_file_collaborations(
                     file_id=item_id,